It's Not a Lottery, It's a Race: Understanding How Gradient Descent Adapts the Network's Capacity to the Task: Limitations and Conclusion

-In this paper, we have analyzed the dynamics of gradient descent at the level of individual neurons in single hidden layer ReLU networks for binary classification.
+In this paper, we have developed a new framework to analyze the early dynamics of gradient descent at the level of individual neurons, and this for single hidden layer ReLU networks for binary classification in the feature learning regime.
 We identified three dynamical principles, mutual alignment, unlocking and racing, that allowed us to explain how gradient descent adapts a network's theoretical capacity to the task.
-We specifically showed (in line with earlier work) why some neurons mutually align to a shared, task-related target direction, after which they can be merged to a single equivalent neuron.
-Our main contributions, however, are the insights in the lottery ticket conjecture.
-We explained that the beneficial initial conditions of lottery tickets are in fact their favorable initial alignment to task-related target directions.
-And we identified the lottery selection mechanism as a race between neurons early in training that arises because neurons that align faster to their target direction obtain an exponentially higher norm.
-Our results can serve as a theoretical basis to explain a range of earlier observations about lottery tickets: they can be largely predicted early in training \cite{frankle_early_2020, frankle_linear_2020}; the sign of the initialization (hence, the orientation) is more important than the values \cite{zhou2019deconstructing}; and as we found the tickets consist of neurons closely aligned to task-relevant directions, they can generalize across similar datasets \cite{morcos_one_2019}.
-With more extensions of our framework to advanced architectures, it could serve as a basis to understand capacity and sparsity in large, modern neural networks.
+We specifically showed why some neurons converge in direction to a shared, task-related target direction; if they align very closely, they can be merged to a single, equivalent neuron.
+We moreover explained that the beneficial initial conditions of lottery tickets are in fact their favorable initial alignment to task-related target directions.
+And we identified the lottery selection mechanism as a race between neurons early in training that arises because neurons that align faster to their target direction obtain an exponentially higher norm.\\ The limitations of our work are the following: our theory or experiments do not cover deeper networks or networks with more advanced architectures.
+Our theory does not cover higher initilization scale, but we study this in our experiments.
+The assumption of aligned outgoing weigths does not hold at initialization but only soon after, such that our predictions of final norm are more accurate after a few gradient updates.
+Finally, our theory does not cover the dynamics beyond the initial phase of learning.
+Still, we argue that our results can serve as a theoretical basis to explain a range of earlier observations about lottery tickets: they can be largely predicted early in training \cite{frankle_early_2020, frankle_linear_2020}; the sign of the initialization (hence, the orientation) is more important than the values \cite{zhou2019deconstructing}; and as we found the tickets consist of neurons closely aligned to task-relevant directions, they can generalize across similar datasets \cite{morcos_one_2019}.
+With more extensions of our framework to advanced architectures, it could serve as a basis to understand capacity large, modern neural networks.